daveremy/clubexpress-sdk/docs/development/progress-summary.md

 This test ensures that our court discovery functionality works correctly against the actual ClubExpress platform.

-### Court Booking Testing

-We've also created a court booking test script (`npm run test:court-booking`) that verifies the end-to-end functionality of the court booking features.
-This script:

-1. Logs in to the ClubExpress site
+### CLI Tool

+We've developed an interactive CLI tool (`npm run cli:courts`) that demonstrates the SDK's functionality and provides a user-friendly interface for testing.
+The CLI tool includes:

+1. **Authentication**: Login and logout functionality
-2. Finds available courts for a specific date
+2. **Court Discovery**: Finding available courts with date and time filters
-3. Books a court
+3. **Full Day Grid View**: Displaying a visual grid of court availability for a specific date
-4. Retrieves the user's bookings
-5. Cancels the booking
-6. Logs out

-This test ensures that our court booking functionality works correctly against the actual ClubExpress platform.
+4. **Debug Mode Toggle**: Enabling/disabling debug output for troubleshooting
+5. **Colored Output**: Using chalk for improved readability and visual appeal

+The CLI tool serves as both a demonstration of the SDK's capabilities and a practical utility for users who want to quickly check court availability from the command line.

 ### Testing Strategy